danilosilvadev/LearningHowToLearn-JAVA/README.md

 https://twitter.com/ (Follow coders and companies and talk to them about code.)

-## Episode 05: Learn about frameworks:
+## Episode 05: Learn about frameworks and patterns:

 What way do you want follow first?
 Android or java web?